 - A link to the Government of Canada website, where you can find information on your MP (or any other MP you want to meet with)

 If you’re joining us in Ottawa please remember to print out your meeting materials ahead of time.
 We’ll have a small number of materials printed out but are relying on each team to print out their own materials.

-We’ll be on social media during Arts Day, talking about the meetings that took place and sharing useful facts and stats about the arts in Canada.
-Make sure to follow us on Twitter and Instagram, like us on Facebook and check out the #ArtsDay hashtag to keep informed.
+We’ll be on social media during Arts Day, talking about the meetings that took place and taking in comments from our followers about what you would like to say on Arts Day 2018.
+Make sure to follow us on Twitter and Instagram, like us on Facebook and use the #ArtsDay hashtag to stay connected to the conversation!